gsoft-inc/wl-squide/docs/guides/setup-msw.md

 ];

 const runtime = new FireflyRuntime({
-    loggers: [new ConsoleLogger()],
+    loggers: [new ConsoleLogger()]
-    // Register MSW plugin to the application runtime.
-    plugins: [new MswPlugin()]
 });

 await registerLocalModules([registerHost], runtime);

 await registerRemoteModules(Remotes, runtime);

-if (process.env.USE_MSW) {
+// Once both register functions are done, we can safely assume that all the request handlers has been registered. if (process.env.USE_MSW) {
     // Files that includes an import to the "msw" package are included dynamically to prevent adding
-    // unused MSW stuff to the code bundles. const startMsw = (await import("../mocks/browser.ts")).startMsw;
+    // unused MSW stuff to the application bundles. const startMsw = (await import("../mocks/browser.ts")).startMsw;

-    // Will start MSW with the request handlers provided by every module. startMsw(mswPlugin.requestHandlers);
+    // Will start MSW with the modules request handlers. startMsw(runtime.requestHandlers);

-    // Indicate to resources that are dependent on MSW that the service has been started. setMswAsStarted();
+    // Indicate that MSW has been started and the routes can now be safely rendered. setMswAsStarted();
 }